 Section 1.
 Fiscal Year

-The fiscal year of the Association shall begin on the first day of July and end on the last day of June in each year.
+Starting on the first day of January in the year 2019 the fiscal year of the Association shall begin on the first day of January and end on the last day of December in each year.

 Section 2.
 Budgets and Fees

 The Board shall authorize and fix all fees of the Association, adopt annual budgets governing expenditures, authorize the investment of Association funds, and approve all contracts, applications for grants, or other outside financial support.
 The annual budget and any amendments approved by the Board shall be available to any Association member upon request.

 The President, Treasurer and any other individual designated by the Board shall be authorized to sign checks and initiate withdrawals in payment for materials or services purchased in compliance with the approved Association budget(s).
 Disbursements from the Association treasury for unbudgeted activities shall be approved by the Board.